-Edwards Avenue runs through the Beaty neighbourhood in north Milton.
+Edwards Avenue runs through the Beaty neighbourhood in north Milton, a residential pocket shaped in the 2010s.

-Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it the closest option for families on Edwards.
-Robert Baldwin and Sam Sherratt are each five minutes away, offering alternative catchment boundaries.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary, six minutes by car, or St. Scholastica at nine minutes.
-Secondary students in the public system draw to Craig Kielburger Secondary School; Catholic secondary catchment falls to St. Francis Xavier Catholic Secondary, a six-minute drive.
-The proximity to multiple elementary schools gives families some flexibility within the public board.
+Public elementary catchment draws to Irma Coulson Public School, a one-minute drive from Edwards Avenue, which makes it a practical choice for families with young children.
+Robert Baldwin and Sam Sherratt are also within a five-minute drive, offering catchment flexibility depending on the exact address.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, six minutes away, while secondary students route to St. Francis Xavier Catholic Secondary School, also a six-minute drive.
+The concentration of schools within a short radius means school drop-offs rarely stretch beyond a quick loop around the neighbourhood.

 Semi inventory on Edwards Avenue has seen 2 closed sales recently.
 Details below.